 Any student who possesses, uses, or threatens to use these devices or substances, or acts in concert with others who do by arranging, planning, devising, and/or participating in the behavior by mutual understanding and with knowledge and consent commits gross misconduct.
-Administration of this policy shall be consistent with Board policies concerning student discipline, specifically sub-section JG.
-Disciplinary action may include any or all of the following,
+Administration of this policy shall be consistent with Board policies concerning student discipline, specifically sub-section to use:

 JG.
-Disciplinary action may include any or all of the following, depending upon the nature and severity of the disabling products and the circumstances of their possession and/or use or threat to use:
+Disciplinary action may include any or all of the following, depending upon the nature and severity of the disabling products and the circumstances of their possession and/or use or threat

-- Suspension; - Loss of off-campus privileges for the duration of high school years; - Restitution; - Exclusion from any (special or regular) event(s), athletic contest(s), or activity program(s); - Athletic/activity board review, if applicable; - Expulsion (in accordance with the provisions of Student Conduct Policy-JFC). - Referral to an alternative school.
+- Suspension; - Loss of off-campus privileges for the duration of high school years; - · Restitution; - Exclusion from any (special or regular) event(s), athletic contest(s), or activity program(s); - Athletic/activity board review, if applicable; - Expulsion (in accordance with the provisions of Student Conduct Policy-JFC). - · Referral to an alternative school.